Uniswap v4 & Aggregators

 function quoteExactOutput(address tokenIn, uint256 amountOut) external view returns (uint256 amountIn);Permit2 variants (swapExactInputPermit2 / swapExactOutputPermit2) are available here

 too.
-The adapter is a pure price-taker with no price bounds of its own — pass real
+The adapter is a pure price-taker with no price bounds of its own, so pass real

 slippage bounds.